About the Institute

 "The credibility of governance rests on its independence from commercial pressure."

-IRHAI is funded through multi-institutional grants and member dues designed to prevent any single entity from exerting undue influence on our framework development.
+IRHAI maintains operational independence through distributed collaborations, academic engagement, and governance separation from direct commercial product ownership.
 All board members must provide annual conflict-of-interest disclosures, and technical reviewers are required to recuse themselves from assessments involving products or firms with which they have financial ties.

 Comments